New research: Why the future workspace needs wellbeing 2.0

 Yet employers seem more comfortable with home working models.
-Most believe their employees feel as connected or more to their colleagues and company than before the pandemic.
+73% believe their employees feel as connected or more to their colleagues and company than before the pandemic.
 But this isn’t always the case.

 It’s been hard for employees to change between the extremes of in-person and fully remote working.
 Although hybrid working seems like the sensible, ultra-flexible solution, it doesn’t automatically solve collaboration problems.
 Even in hybrid models, a lack of professional connection affects mood beyond work.
 We’ve found it impacts employee health and wellbeing, with 47% saying their connection to their team and company is the main thing they need to feel good at work.

 Yet, many employers have not taken steps to encourage interaction or community since the pandemic.
 Those that have used short-term solutions such as ‘happy hours’ or ‘video chat socials.’

 #3 Employers and employees don’t agree about the office

 Hybrid work is not one size fits all.
 Everyone has their own working preferences.
 In fact, nearly half of employees we surveyed want to return to the office as it was ‘pre-pandemic’, compared to the 19% that only want to work remotely.